mookerzhou/cooking_journal/_posts/sauces/2019-06-28-stone-fruit-aachar.md

   - 1 tbsp, pomegranate molasses
   - **OR** [Nolen gur][gur]
 * Simmer fruit and sugar and let reduce.
-Cool some on the back of a spoon to test final consistency.
-Aim for something jam-like.
+Cool some on the back of a spoon to test final consistency and aim for something jam-like.
 * Fold in spices:
   - 1 tbsp [Panch phoron][panch], ground and fried in mustard oil (~ 2 tsp)
   - Pinch of [Hing][hing] (resin, not the powder)
   - [Black salt][salt], as needed

-I eyeballed this the first time I made it, and the volume measurements are for about 400g of fruit (with cores removed).
+I eyeballed this the first time I made it, and the volume measurements are calibrated for about 400g of fruit (with cores removed).

 [panch]: https://en.wikipedia.org/wiki/Panch_phoron
 [aachar]: https://en.wikipedia.org/wiki/South_Asian_pickles